 They weren’t “somewhere else.”
 They were hiding behind a proxy server.
 Florida, Hotwire Communications.
 Then, today they dropped their pants.
 They are in Waterloo.

 How do I know this?
 Well, they follow the same route every time.
-Homepage first, skipping over anything new, then straight to Life’s Challenges to see if there’s something fresh even though it’s already on the home page.
+They visit the homepage first.
+They skip over anything new and then go straight to Life’s Challenges to see if there is something fresh.
+This happens even though it’s already on the home page.
 They are looking for something about them or him.
-It’s something they feel the need to monitor.
+It’s something they feel the need to check.

 It’s predictable.
-And it says more than silence ever could.
+And it says more than silence ever.
 I don’t even have to ask anyone what’s going on.
 It’s all there.

 This, my friend, is for you.
 The one “seeking” me.
 Don’t worry, there’s another one who does it nightly.